DataKinds/datakinds.github.io/_posts/2026-02-26-what-even-is-a-visual-novel.md

 > Cool, I compiled it with `cargo run`
 >
 > Cool, the next page has me stubbing out a Bevy app -- I'm up and running, and I'm already vaguely familiar with Rust!

-I really like the simplicity of this process.
+>
+> *(there are about three more pages of cool examples until the user hits a massive difficulty wall)*

+The engine is integrated with tooling that the user already understands -- Rust and Cargo, even if they only understand it very vaguely.
+It's hijacking *any* technique the user already had.

 So, how would you start a new visual novel project with the tool suite I'm brainstorming?
+I want to do the same kind of strategy and make the workflow exceedingly familiar to anyone who's used a terminal previously:

 > Okay, I've got `vn` installed, how do I do this?
 >